LaravelDaily/course-react-parking/docs/Lesson 9 - Authentication.md

 ### Auth status and memoization

-To display and hide navigation links we need to know if user is logged in.
-We decide that depending if token present evaluates to true.
+To display and hide navigation links we need to know if a user is logged in.
+We decide that depending if the token present evaluates to true.

 ```jsx
 const isLoggedIn = useMemo(() => !!accessToken, [accessToken])
 ```

-For this purpose we use `useMemo` hook, it let's us cache the result of calculation.
-Value returned by anonymous function passed to `useMemo` is memoized and React returns same value between rerenders if dependencies declared in array as a second argument have not changed.
-It will be updated only if token value changes.
+For this purpose, we use the `useMemo` hook, which lets us cache the result of the calculation.
+The value returned by the anonymous function passed to `useMemo` is memoized and React returns the same value between rerenders if dependencies declared in the array as a second argument have not changed.
+It will be updated only if the token value changes.

-> More information on useMemo can be found there:
+> More information on useMemo can be found here:
 > - [useMemo](https://beta.reactjs.org/reference/react/useMemo)

-Last function declared is `logout`.
-Request to delete current token in use from server will be sent.
-Then token is removed from the client itself, and user is redirected to login page.
+The last function declared is `logout`.
+A request to delete the current token in use from the server will be sent.
+Then the token is removed from the client itself, and the user is redirected to the login page.

 ```jsx
 async function logout(force = false) {